 Research on sites, properties, and march routes associated with Cesar Chavez and the farm labor movement in the American West began in October 2009 in partnership with Center for Oral and Public History at California State University, Fullerton (COPH).
 The starting point was a list of 43 sites, properties, and march routes identified in a draft theme study, "Cesar Chavez and the Farm Labor Movement in the American West" (2004).
-Over the course of COPH's work, the list of sites, properties, and march routes was expanded from 43 to 84 (Table 2-2: Descriptions of Associated Properties and March Routes).
-The initial expansion resulted primarily from the work of their undergraduate research team, which surveyed a representative swath of the primary sources archived within the online Farm Labor Movement Documentation Project.
+Over the course of COPH's work, the list of sites, properties, and march routes that have a confirmed association with Cesar Chavez and the farm labor movement was expanded from 43 to 84 (Table 2-2: Descriptions of Associated Properties and March Routes).
+The initial expansion resulted primarily from the work of their student research team, which surveyed a representative swath of the primary sources archived within the online Farmworker Movement Documentation Project.
 Students worked with books and essays written during the 1960s and 1970s, oral history interviews conducted during the past four decades, recently declassified FBI surveillance files (which include a wealth of information about relevant locations), back issues of the UFW newspaper (El Malcriado) written in Spanish and English, photographs, other published and unpublished primary sources, and published secondary sources.

-A smaller team of students subsequently crosschecked addresses and property-specific information in county directories and records databases.
+A smaller team of students subsequently cross-checked addresses and property-specific information in county directories and records databases.
 The CSUF team also conducted follow-up field research in 2010 and through site visits, informal conversations and preliminary interviews with individuals directly or indirectly associated with the farm labor movement, the list was further expanded.
 Sites were not generally removed from their list based on this work, but the field research facilitated assessment of sites for significance.

 Additional sites were identified through the public scoping process for this special resource study.
+For some of these sites, additional information is needed to determine potential association with Cesar Chavez and the farm labor movement (Appendix G: Sites Requiring Additional Research and Sites not Determined Eligible for National Historic Landmark or National Register of Historic Places Nomination).
 Given the breadth of properties and resources associated with Cesar Chavez and the farm labor movement, additional resources will likely emerge over time.
 However, given the research conducted for the 2004 draft theme study and this special resource study, it is likely that the most significant associated sites have been identified.